JRasmusBm/git-workshop/03_what_is_a_branch.md

 ## Back to switching branches

-We're just moving the HEAD pointer around.
-Let's look again in the .git/ folder:
+Let's move one final time and look in the .git/ folder:

 ```sh
 git log --oneline --all --graph